The Art of the Fugue: Minimizing Interleaving in Collaborative Text Editing: Conclusion

 In this paper, we proposed a new definition, maximal non-interleaving.
 We also introduced the Fugue and FugueMax list CRDTs and proved that FugueMax satisfies maximal non-interleaving, while Fugue is simpler and falls only slightly short of it.
 Our optimized implementation of Fugue has performance comparable to the state-of-the-art Yjs library.

-In future work we plan to formally analyze Sync9 \cite{Sync9} and Gentle's modified version of the Yjs algorithm \cite{gentle_code}.
-We conjecture that Sync9 is semantically equivalent to Fugue, while the modified Yjs is semantically equivalent to FugueMax.
-If this is indeed the case, then the modified Yjs is also maximally non-interleaving.
+In future work we plan to formally analyze Sync9 \cite{Sync9} and Gentle's modified version of the Yjs algorithm (YjsMod) \cite{gentle_code}.
+We conjecture that Sync9 is semantically equivalent to Fugue, while YjsMod is semantically equivalent to FugueMax.
+If so, then YjsMod is also maximally non-interleaving.
 These algorithms are also CRDTs; in future work it would be interesting to investigate whether maximally non-interleaving Operational Transformation algorithms exist.